Special Interest Subgroups

 The deadline to submit a topic has passed.
 Starting May 31 you may submit an abstract for a chance to present a talk in the selected topics

 Special Interest Subgroups are 3-hour member organized sessions that take a deeper dive into the various specialty subjects under the umbrella of cell biology.
 Organizers will select speakers, and arrange the schedule for the sessions.

 New this year- All talks in a Special Interest Subgroup session will require an abstract submission.
 Members organizing these sessions will receive five complimentary submissions for invited speakers but can encourage others to submit as well.
 Organizers will have the opportunity to read through all abstracts submitted to their topic to allow them to design their sessions with the most cutting edge research available.

 2019 Subgroup Topics

-Below are the 2019 Subgroup Topics listed in alphabetical order.
-Dates and times for each session will be announced by August.
+Below are the 2019 Subgroup Topics listed by date/time and then alphabetical order.
 For more information about each topic, including session organizers, click here.

 Biological Timing: Molecular Clocks and Timers, from Systems to Synthetic Biology